 I believe three sub-trends will evolve as the proof of concepts (POCs)/demonstrators get approved and move to operations:

 - Some of the OEMs building a strong eco-system of product and services companies, where partners leverage mutual balance sheets and technical capability to move from concept to production and aftermarket operations.
 Most of these partners would work on a risk-sharing partnership.

 - Currently large OEMs are funding development work through their start-up-like subsidiaries to ensure they have agility and are not mired with the bureaucracies of large organizations.
 Once the technology matures, those parent OEMs will play more active roles and offer eVTOL products as part of their mainline portfolio to take advantage of scale of their manufacturing and aftermarket operations.

 - Consolidation of smaller/other players

-HCL brings the perfect blend of aerospace domain knowledge, experience in supporting customers through certification cycle, deep expertise into new-age technologies such as electrification, IoT, vehicle health management solutions, analytics, cybersecurity, model-based-enterprise & digital manufacturing.
-Being a large global technology services company, HCL can provide flexible engineering capacity, capability and solutions to current and future OEMs.
-Also being a very entrepreneurial company, HCL has been offering risk sharing business models to a lot of its key customers, which will be music to the ears of many players in this market.
+HCLTech brings the perfect blend of aerospace domain knowledge, experience in supporting customers through certification cycle, deep expertise into new-age technologies such as electrification, IoT, vehicle health management solutions, analytics, cybersecurity, model-based-enterprise & digital manufacturing.
+Being a large global technology services company, HCLTech can provide flexible engineering capacity, capability and solutions to current and future OEMs.
+Also being a very entrepreneurial company, HCLTech has been offering risk sharing business models to a lot of its key customers, which will be music to the ears of many players in this market.

 Despite the current challenges, eVTOL is fast evolving as an efficient and sustainable travel solution for urban mobility.
 The skies in those big cities are bound to look very different in the decades to come.
 May be like a scene from Star Wars?
 Time will tell!